amukatov9101/wp/README.md

 # WPDC - WordPress Docker Compose

-Easy WordPress development with Docker and Docker Compose.
+Easy WordPress development with Docker and Docker Compose.aaa

 With this project you can quickly run the following: